Muhammad18557/telegram-mcp/README.md

 This application consists of two main components:

 1. **Python Telegram Bridge** (`telegram-bridge/`): A Python application that connects to Telegram's API, handles authentication, and stores message history in SQLite.
 It serves as the bridge between Telegram and the MCP server.
 Can real-time sync for latest messages.
+The bridge uses a modular architecture with:
+   - `api/`: Client and models for the Telegram API interface
+   - `database/`: SQLAlchemy ORM models and repositories for data access
+   - `server/`: FastAPI server for exposing bridge functionality
+   - `service.py`: Core service logic connecting components

 2. **Python MCP Server** (`telegram-mcp-server/`): A Python server implementing the Model Context Protocol (MCP), which provides standardized tools for Claude to interact with Telegram data and send/receive messages.
+The MCP server now follows a modular package structure:
+   - `telegram/models.py`: Data classes for messages, chats, and contacts
+   - `telegram/database.py`: Database operations using SQLAlchemy ORM
+   - `telegram/api.py`: API client for Telegram Bridge
+   - `telegram/display.py`: Formatting for message and chat output

 ### Data Storage

 - All message history is stored in a SQLite database within the `telegram-bridge/store/` directory
-- The database maintains tables for chats and messages
+- The database maintains tables for chats and messages managed through SQLAlchemy ORM
 - Messages are indexed for efficient searching and retrieval
+- All database access is through SQLAlchemy for type safety and query building

 ## Usage